Washer Toss Game Rules and Game Etiquette

 While most lawn games start with a coin toss, washers game starts with a diddle.
 This is the act in which each player throws a washer to the opposite pit.
 The player or team that tossed the washer closer to the cup, or the one who has scored a cupper, starts the game.

-The player who won the diddle starts the game by tossing both washers to the opposite pit.
-The goal is to get the washers into the cup or as close to it as possible.
+The player who won the diddle starts the game by tossing both washers to the opposite pit..

 In a game with standard washer pits, the player can sit anywhere inside the pit when throwing.
 In a backyard arrangement with no pits, unofficial rules say the players must sit at no more than one step in front of the cup.